 In Wisconsin, explains DNR hydrogeologist Bill Phelps, about 10 percent of all private wells exceed the state’s nitrate water quality standard.
 In areas of high agricultural activity where fertilizer use is high, this percentage rises to about 30 percent, said Phelps.

 Manure also contains pathogens that may include E.coli and other fecal coliforms.
 In addition, manure often contains pharmaceuticals — antibacterials and hormones — given to many dairy cows to fight disease and promote growth.
 Some of Kewaunee County’s wells have tested positively for estrogenic, endocrine disrupting compounds.
-The source has not been pinpointed, but numerous studies suggest that CAFOs, through their use of pesticides and hormones, are a
+The source has not been pinpointed, but numerous studies suggest that CAFOs, through their use of pesticides and hormones, are a source of some estrogenic compounds that enter U.S. drinking water.

 MORE FROM YALE e360